suzanada/swe545_tictactoe_TermProject/README.md

 This is a design document of a multi-client Tic-Tac-Toe game written in Python by the XML-RPC library.
 The primary requirement of the game is to allow multiple clients to access the server and play tictactoe with the computer simultaneously.
 In order to satisfy this requirement division of the  engine, server and client structure was necessary.
 Therefore 3 python files should be created at the start one being Game.py and the others being tictactoe_client.py, tictactoe_server.py.

 First task should be designing the TicTacToe engine.
-Because this is an XML-RPC Server and Client engine extra attention should be given to not using print or raw_input statements.
+Because this is an XML-RPC Server and Client engine extra attention should be given to using proper statements.
 Input from the user will be considered as arguments to the TicTacToe function.
-Subsequently a parser should be designed in the server for the Game.py engine, to create TicTacToe session instances and implementing XML-RPC methods.
+Subsequently a parser should be designed in the server for the Game.py engine, to create TicTacToe session instances and implementing XML-RPC methods.I designed the TicTacToe engine and make sure the computer starts at the corners in order to increase the computer’s chance of winning.

 After making sure that the engine, client and server work fluently as a coherent structure we will be tackling the issue of optimising server architecture to handle multiple clients simultaneously.

 XML-RPC API DOCUMENTATION